yukikitayama/docker/network.md

 ## Ingress

 Overlay network to handle control and data traffic related to swarm services.

+Ingress is one of the types of overlay networks.
+It sits on top of the host-specific networks and handles control and data traffic related to swarm services.

 When you create a swarm service and do not connect it to a user-defined overlay network, it connects to the ingress network by default.